Micluan41/Stock-Predictor/README.md

 Captone Project for Udacity Data Science Nanodegree

 ## **Table of Contents**
 1. Installation
 2. Project Motivation
+3. Project Definition
-3. File Description
+4. File Description
-4. Results
+5. Results Analysis
+6. Conclusion
-5. Licensing, Authors, Acknowledgements
+7. Licensing, Authors, Acknowledgements

 ## **Installation**
-There is no external library required to run the code.
-The code should run under Python 3
+To run the scripts/notebooks of this project, you'll need the following python libraries installed.
+* **streamlit, yfinance, pandas, numpy, matplotlib, tensorflow, sklearn, datetime**

 ## **Project Motivation**

-The COVID19 turned into a global pandemic and hit lots of countries on the planet.
-I was interested the situation in the US in 2020 based on a dataset from CDC.
-Particularly I wanted to explore the following topics:

-1. What is the time-series trend of confirmed cases and death in the US?
-2. What social events might contribute to the change of the trend?
-3. Where will the trend move toward in 2021?
-4. What are the regional differences and how the neighbor states situation affect mine?

-By answering the questions above, I should have a good understanding of how the Covid developed in the US and some factors that might contribute to the trend.
-At the end, I am also curious about seeing how the situation will turn in 2021.
+Quantitative methods and financial models have been widely studied and used to better understand market behavior and make profitable investments and trades.
+With the development of technology and Internet, it is easy and fast to access historical stock prices and company performance data, which is suitable for machine learning algorithms to process.

+What if we have a stock predictor that utilize historical data of a company, process the data and create a model to learn its market behavior and make prediction for the future?
+Is the prediction of the price going to be accurate enough to give us the correct trading guide?
+If so, that stock predictor could worth a lot and bring you wealth.
+In the project, I want to apply what I've learned from this program to build such a stock predictor.
+A few different models and approaches will be implemented and compared to get the better results.

+## **Project Definition**

 ## **File Description**
-There are 3 notebooks available to showcase work related to the above questions.
-Each notebook has its title related to the questions above.
-And each notebook starts with data gathering, visualization, modeling and evaluation.
-Some markdown cells also assists to understand the working process.
+There are 2 notebooks and 3 python scripts available to showcase work related to the above questions.
+'Stock_predictor' is the notebook that does all the studies on the different models.
+It starts with web scraping, data wrangling, visualization, modeling and evaluation.
+Some markdown cells assists to understand the working process.

-There is an additional helper.py file that contains some useful functions in preparing data and plots.
+Then, I translated all the work in the above notebook to two python scripts 'helper.py' and 'regression_model.py'. 'helper.py' helps scape data from Yahoo finance API and preprocess data. 'regression_model.py' contains all the model creation, training, evaluation and printing the metrics and the outcome.
+'User_interface' is a notebook that's user-friendly to check the predicted stock price for your choice.

+Finally, 'stock_app.py' is the python script to enable the web app and showing resutls.

 ## **Results**
 The main results and analysis can be found at this [post](https://micluan41.medium.com/how-does-the-covid-progress-in-the-us-a75d18f477de)